Nature is my god. To me, Nature is sacred. Trees are my temples and forests are my cathedrals.

 I consider it morally wrong, the height of disrespect and arrogance, to trash the living systems of our beautiful planet.
 I have no sympathy with notion, dating back to the so-called Enlightenment, that we should set out to conquer Nature – to conquer the living system that gave rise to us, of which we are a part, and on which we are totally dependent.

-I am not saying I have lived up to these ideals, but I wish that I had.
+I am not saying I have lived up to these ideals.
+I wish that I had.

-And the more I learn about the universe and the story of life, the greater is my resolve, in the words of Claude Monet, ‘to mingle more closely with Nature’, and ‘to live and work in harmony with her laws’ .
+And the more I learn about life on earth, the greater is my resolve, in the words of Claude Monet, ‘to mingle more closely with Nature’, and ‘to live and work in harmony with her laws’ .

 I should also say that, apart from its influence on my ethics, the bionarrative has meaning for me that can best be described as transcendental, or spiritual.
 Sometimes my understanding of this story, along with the experience of natural beauty and love for my family, brings about a profound sense of awe, joy and reverence.
 These feelings are a vitally important part of my life experience.